suvam-16/suvam-16.github.io/index.md

 ## 📂 Enhancement Two: Please review the link for the enhancement two narrative with details and the code files with improvements👇:

+###### The following enhancements were made for this artifact:
+> 1. Implement sorting using SQLite’s ORDER BY to prioritize events based on the preference of the user (For example: sorting my date, sorting by name, importance etc.)
+> 2. Implement Binary Search to implement faster event lookup based on user input.
+> 3. Implement the search bar in the UI to support the search feature.

 [Download Enhancement 2 Narrative (En2narrative.docx)](En2%20narrative.docx)

 [Download Milestone 2 ZIP (EventTracking_M2.zip)](EventTracking_M2.zip)